 IPAA Queensland Inc is a not-for-profit, member-based association incorporated under the Associations Incorporation Act 1981 (Qld).
 Our Association Model Rules (the Rules) set out IPAA Queensland’s governance arrangements.
-The principal governing body is the Advisory Council whose members are elected by members of the association.
+The principal governing body is the Council whose members are elected by members of the association.

 The functions and powers of the Council are set out in Clause 21 of the Rules and are broadly defined as having the general control and management of the administration of the affairs, property and funds of IPAA Queensland.
 Overall, the Council provides strategic direction and oversight of activities and reports annually to association members on IPAA Queensland’s performance.
 They also serve as active champions of the association and its value proposition.